moonline/UW.Olivos-Roche/Paper.rst

 .. figure:: images/IMG_20190526_183612-bicycle-highway-2.jpg
    :width: 100%

-   Current condition (top) and proposed bicycle highway (bottom) for collectors
+   Current condition (left) and proposed bicycle highway (right) for collectors

 Local street green corners
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-Local streets are mostely wide, count with speed bumps every blocks and street parking.
+Local streets are mostely more than two lanes wide, count with speed bumps every second block and street parking.
-There is a lot of space at the corners, which could be used to make green corners and place street furniture, to make them more attractive for walkers and increase activity.
+There is a lot of space at the corners, which could be used to create green corners and place street furniture, to make them more attractive for walkers and increase activity.

 .. figure:: images/IMG_20190526_183625-local-street-corners.jpg
-   :width: 50%
+   :width: 80%

    Current condition (left) and proposed green corners (right)